kohkimakimoto/essh/README.md

 }
 ```

-`bash.version` is a simple string `bash --version`.
+`bash.version` is a variable that actually is a simple string `bash --version`.
 So this task prints bash version and then runs `echo foo`.

 The modules are installed automatically, when you run Essh.
 You run the task, you will get as below.